turbot/steampipe-plugin-prometheus/docs/index.md

   # The address of your Prometheus.
-  # Can also be set with the PROMETHEUS_ADDRESS environment variable.
+  # Can also be set with the PROMETHEUS_URL environment variable
   address = "http://localhost:9090"
   metrics = ["prometheus_http_requests_.*", ".*error.*"]
 }
 ```

-- `address` - HTTP address of your prometheus server
+- `address` - HTTP address of your prometheus server.
+Can also be set with the PROMETHEUS_URL environment variable.
-- `metrics` - List of metric expressions to be matched against while creating dynamic metric tables
+- `metrics` - List of metric expressions to be matched against while creating dynamic metric tables.

 ## Get involved